The course is part of this learning path

 This introduction to the AZ-900 Exam Preparation learning path gives an overview of the requirements for the Microsoft AZ-900 exam and how they will be covered.

-The 4 major subject areas are:
+The three major subject areas are:

-- Understanding cloud concepts
+- Describing cloud concepts

-- Understanding core Azure services
+- Describing Azure architecture and services

-- Understanding Azure pricing and support
+- Describing Azure management and governance

 Hello and welcome to Microsoft Azure Fundamentals.
 The focus of this learning path is to prepare you for Microsoft’s AZ-900 exam.
 If you pass the AZ-900 exam, then you’ll earn the Microsoft Certified Azure Fundamentals certification.

-My name’s Guy Hummel and I’m a Microsoft Certified Azure Solutions Architect.
+My name’s Guy Hummel, and I’m a Microsoft Certified Azure Solutions Architect.

 Are you ready to earn the Azure Fundamentals certification?
 Then let’s get started!
 But please remember to rate this introduction before you go on to the next course in this learning path.
 Thanks!

 Guy launched his first training website in 1995 and he's been helping people learn IT technologies ever since.
 He has been a sysadmin, instructor, sales engineer, IT manager, and entrepreneur.
 In his most recent venture, he founded and led a cloud-based training infrastructure company that provided virtual labs for some of the largest software vendors in the world.
 Guy’s passion is making complex technology easy to understand.
 His activities outside of work have included riding an elephant and skydiving (although not at the same time).